So you’ve signed up for the Tour of Margaret River? (Excellent!)

 - In recognition fairness toward all participants, all participants agree that team accommodation will not be used to house any other persons unless this has been agreed in advance with the club committee.

-In recognition of the significant commitment the club makes to ensure TOMR is well supported for participants, we request that all participants make themselves available as a volunteer at least once during the year for other races conducted by the club, in particular to The Beverley race which is SPR’s primary race on the calendar.
+In recognition of the significant commitment the club makes to ensure TOMR is well supported for participants, we request that all participants make themselves available as a volunteer at least once during the year for other races conducted by the club.

 In the circumstance that you need to withdraw